simonetoo/captcha/README.md

 ]
 ```

-If you are going to use Captcha's default routes,you should call the `Captcha::routes` method within the `routes/web.php` or `boot` method of your  `AppServiceProvider`:
+If you are going to use Captcha's default routes, you should call the `Captcha::routes` method within the `routes/web.php` or `boot` method of your  `AppServiceProvider`:

 ```php
 Captcha::routes($path = '/captcha');
 ```

-Captcha provides a helpful validation rules,if you need it,you can register validation within the `boot` method of your `AppServiceProvider`:
+Captcha provides a helpful validation rules, if you need it, you can register validation within the `boot` method of your `AppServiceProvider`:

 ```php
 Captcha::validations();
 ```

-You can also use the Captcha's middleware in your routes,so you need register middleware to the `$routeMiddleware` array in `app/Http/Kernel.php`:
+You can also use the Captcha's middleware in your routes.
+So you need register middleware to the `$routeMiddleware` array in `app/Http/Kernel.php`:

 ```php
 protected $routeMiddleware = [